Dr Meredith Wall

 So what's holding us back?

 Unfortunately, but not unusually, it's a lack of enthusiasm by the general public, as well as a lack of research.
-There is a lot we don’t yet know about feeding insects to dogs and cats.
+There is a lot we don’t yet know about insect protein in pet food.
 Logically, it should be safe, given that there are many species of wild canids and felids that include insects in their diets.
 I know on many occasions I've watched (somewhat aghast) as one of my cats enjoyed crunching up a fat moth, a butterfly, or an unfortunate cricket that's ended up inside.

 Perhaps a more fundamental problem to overcome is that many people are disgusted by the idea of insects as food, either for themselves, or for their pet.
 A 2018 study by Berger et al. published in Frontiers in Nutrition found that, rather than promoting insects as healthy or environmentally friendly, it was more effective to promote them as tasty, or as a luxurious and exotic delicacy.